 Applying for a school

 If you make a paper application, you will not receive an email notification of your school place application on National Offer Day.
-Instead, a letter will be posted 2nd class to your home address on this date.
+Instead, a letter will be posted business class to your home address on this date.
 Outcomes will not be given out over the phone.

 Make sure you have completed any necessary SIFs that are required.
 Please make sure you have fully completed your application form, and if you have applied online make sure it has been submitted properly and you have received a confirmation email.
 You will need to re-submit your online form if you view or make any changes at a later date.

-Supporting information, such as a SIF or proof of address for on-time applications will be accepted up to 1 December 2023.
+Supporting information, such as a SIF or proof of address for on-time applications will be accepted up to 6 December 2024.

 important